siddhantjain/hello/_patents/2016-11-14-Removing-Overlays-From-A-Screen-To-Separately-Record-Screens-And-Overlays-In-A-Digital-Medium-Environment.md

 venue: 'USPTO'
 ---

-Work done for the 2017 release of Adobe Presenter Video Express 2017.
+Image processing work done for the 2017 release of Adobe Presenter Video Express 2017.
 This patent was filed by Adobe in 2016 and is pending approval from USPTO.
 I am the first inventor for this patent.
+Have a look at the patent, [here](https://patents.justia.com/patent/20180137835)